NTM-3D/3DConsoleBridge/README.md

 5. Set output format to Half and SBS.

 6. Enable 3DGameBridge with CTRL + 2 to weave the now Half SBS image into 3D.

+7. You can toggle the 3DToElse_NTM3D 3D transformation on/off with key 1.

 Video guide:
 <a href="https://www.youtube.com/watch?v=kXILnaeH6N4"><img src="https://img.youtube.com/vi/kXILnaeH6N4/0.jpg" width="240">